paugier/mercurial-book/en/hook.rst

 Each of the hooks whose description begins with the word “Controlling” has the ability to determine whether an activity can proceed.
 If the hook succeeds, the activity may proceed; if it fails, the activity is either not permitted or undone, depending on the hook.

--  ``changegroup``: This is run after a group of changesets has been brought into the repository from elsewhere.
+-  ``changegroup``: This is run after a group of changesets has been added to the repository from elsewhere.

 -  ``commit``: This is run after a new changeset has been created in the local repository.

--  ``incoming``: This is run once for each new changeset that is brought into the repository from elsewhere.
+-  ``incoming``: This is run once for each new changeset that is added to the repository from elsewhere.
 Notice the difference from
-   ``changegroup``, which is run once per *group* of changesets brought in.
+   ``changegroup``, which is run once per *group* of added changesets.

 -  ``outgoing``: This is run after a group of changesets has been transmitted from this repository.

--  ``prechangegroup``: This is run before starting to bring a group of changesets into the repository.
+-  ``prechangegroup``: This is run before starting to add a group of changesets to the repository.

 -  ``precommit``: Controlling.
 This is run before starting a commit.